 It’s not easy facing such challenges in an unfamiliar setting, but they proved it can be done.
 Perhaps one day we’ll face circumstances in which it must be done because there’s no other choice.

 How prepared are you for the next time you’re slowed down or stopped by a big snow?
-Remember to think survival.
+Remember, think survival.